stacks-network/stacks/FAQ.md

 #General	-	Who should build on Blockstack?

 #General	-	How are Blockstack domains different from normal DNS domains?
+Blockstack domains are not registered on the traditional DNS run by an organized called ICANN.
+Instead they're registered on a blockchain in a fully decentralized way.
+This means that Blockstack domains are truly owned by their owners and cannot be taken away.
+All Blockstack domains have public keys by default (public keys are required to own the domains), unlike the traditional DNS where a small fraction of domains get the (optional) public key certificates.

 #General	-	What is Blockstack Core and who is working on it?